 Note: Course only offered in the spring semester.
 This course entails development of web sites using modern technologies.
-Students will learn to develop web sites using HTML/XHTML including body elements, links, tables, frames, forms, style sheets and graphics.
+Students will learn to develop web sites using the latest HTML standards including elements such as, links, tables, forms, style sheets and graphics.
 Students will also learn to employ cascading style sheets (CSS) and to separate content from presentation.
 Prerequisite: CIS 101 and CIS 115.